Hetgamer528/hetgamer528/README.md

 ### Hey there, I'm Het 👋

 Since 2021, I've been on a journey deep into cloud computing and cybersecurity.
 My passion is building resilient, scalable, and secure systems from the ground up—whether it's a full-fledged hosting business, an automated security platform, or a high-performance Minecraft network.
-I thrive on solving the complex puzzles that make the internet work, from bare-metal datacenters to sophisticated, ML-driven detection systems.
+I thrive on solving the complex puzzles that make the internet work, from bare-metal datacenters to sophisticated, eBPF XDP projects, ML-driven detection systems.

 - 🔭 **What I'm building:** Hosting platforms, security systems, and automated infrastructure.
 - 🧠 **My mindset:** Breadth-first exploration across cloud, security, networking, firewalls, and SRE.